oracle/python-oracledb/doc/src/user_guide/tuning.rst

 * Tune :attr:`Cursor.arraysize` and :attr:`Cursor.prefetchrows` for each query.
 * Use :meth:`Cursor.executemany()` for optimal DML execution.
 * Only commit when necessary.
 Use :attr:`Connection.autocommit` on the last statement of a transaction.
-* For connection pools, use a callback to set connection state, see :ref:`Session CallBacks for Setting Pooled Connection State <sessioncallback>`.
+* For connection pools, use a callback to set connection state, see :ref:`Session Callbacks for Setting Pooled Connection State <sessioncallback>`.
 * Make use of PL/SQL procedures which execute multiple SQL statements instead of executing them individually from python-oracledb.
 * Use scalar types instead of Oracle Database object types.
 * Avoid overuse of :meth:`Connection.ping()`.